 For much of this period I was intensely unhappy and in later years some of this unhappiness was generated by my increasing isolation from all the emotions that kept me anchored to and engaged with life as I knew it.
 For any of you who have listened to the words of Eckhardt Tolle or read his books, you will recall that his earlier life, culminating in a final and permanent transformative experience, had deep depression as its foundation.
 I guess that if the world is exactly as you want it to be you aren’t motivated, consciously or subconsciously, to look for alternatives to change it.

 Stage Three – Living with No-Self: As Stage Two came to an end there was a period when I alternated between it and Stage Three, a process I call the Transition, a most uncomfortable time as the negative forces of the mind fought to maintain their dominance and to counteract the diminishing relevance of the self.
 This transition eventually passed, resulting in a period of acclimatisation, which led to a new experience of reality.
-Since then I have settled into a way of being that is very different from before, which is where I now find myself.
+Since then I have settled into a way of being that is very different from before and deepens the longer I remain in it, which is where I now find myself.

 TO READ THE NEXT CHAPTER STAGE ONE – THE INNER JOURNEY PLEASE CLICK HERE